goliatone/go-rpi-agent/README.md

 TODO

+- [ ] Dynamically create service systemd to use right user
 - [ ] Take URL endpoint from flags
 - [ ] Refactor to use external template to configure POST payload
 - [ ] Add flag to run timer for POST payload